 Keep in mind; watermelon vines can reach out to 20 feet from their growing location.
-You want ground cover, but you don’t want to overdo it.

 As the vines grow, you’ll have to mow around them, but they should slow the growth of the grass beneath them which equates to less mowing in the area where the watermelons grow.